 The Mark 2V head comes with 29 stringing holes on the sidewalls, allowing you customize the head exactly and precisely according to your needs.
 Additional adjustable features let you customize the pocket as well.
 Featuring Type 3 mesh in its construction, this lacrosse head is sure to give you an edge in performance while lasting a long time.

-East Coast Dyes Mirage Lacrosse Head White Strung with HeroMesh – Best Offensive Lacrosse Heads
+Mirage East Coast Dyes Lacrosse Head White Strung with White HeroMesh – Best Offensive Lacrosse Heads

 The Semi-Soft HeroMesh used in this lacrosse head allows you to maintain maximum control of the ball when carrying it as well as when releasing it.
 The HeroStrings along the mid pocket ensure that the head remains durable and at the same time, let you release the ball perfectly smoothly.